Finding a VPN for Mac ins’t as simple as it sound.

 We’re happy to report that their Mac app is 100% leak-free.
 And it defaults to OpenVPN, the best protocol in the world with rock-solid AES 256-bit encryption, while still offering access to SSTP, L2Tp/IPsec, and PPTP protocols.

-As good as all of that sounds (and it is good), there are two drawbacks with the service.
+As good as all of that sounds (and it is good), the major drawback with ExpressVPN is its price.

 3. Surfshark – Cheapest Quality VPN for MacBook ($1.99/mo)